 Last-gen support winds down across the board

-For players still on PS4 or Xbox One, the upgrade conversation just became a lot more immediate.
-The franchise that once bridged generations for over a decade is now planting its flag firmly in current gen.
+For players still on PS4 or Xbox One, the upgrade conversation just got a lot more urgent.
+The franchise that bridged generations for over a decade is now committing entirely to current gen. The next Call of Duty reveal should answer the remaining questions, including what happens with Xbox One.